All Episodes

 But they didn't come out of campaign.

-In fact, my first question when I heard about it was did they come out of the campaign?
+In fact, my first question when I heard about it was, did they come out of the campaign?

 Because that could be a little dicey.

-But they weren't that's not a it's not even a campaign violation.
+But they weren't, that's not a it's not even a campaign violation.

 If you look at President Obama, he had a massive campaign violation, but he had a different attorney general, and they viewed it a lot differently.

-Yeah, that was a two million dollar campaign violation, one of the largest fines ever paid.
+Yeah, that was a $2 million campaign violation, one of the largest fines ever paid, fine, and they didn't turn it into what this became for Michael Cohn.

-All right, Greg Jarrett, author of the number one book, Three Weeks and Running Now on the New York Times bestseller list, The Russian hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.
+All right, Greg Jarrett, author of the number one book, Three Weeks and Running Now, on the New York Times bestseller list, The Russian Hoax, The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump.

 Also, Bruce Marks is with us.

-He is a U.S. attorney, has 20 years experience.
+He is a U.S. attorney.

-And uh thank you both for being with us.
+And thank you both for being with us.

 Let's first ask you, Greg, let's go over.

-Look, this as far as Michael Cohn and his issues, basically that case is over as it relates to the president, isn't it?
+Look, as far as Michael Cohn and his issues, basically that case is over as it relates to the president, isn't it?

-Well, it should be, although, you know, I was amused to hear uh Lenny Davis today say this on our air.
+Well, it should be, although, you know, I was amused to hear Lenny Davis today say this on our air: quote: because Cohen pled guilty to a crime, then Trump is guilty of the same crime.

-And that is a stunningly obtuse statement from a lawyer who went to Yale Law School, and by the way, his classmate was Hillary Clinton.
+And that is a stunningly obtuse statement from a lawyer who went to Yale Law School.

 Well, I agree.

-Uh I don't see anything in any of these issues that have anything in any way related to Russia.
+I don't see anything in any of these issues that have anything in any way related to Russia.

-Um what do you what do you suspect?
+What do you suspect?

 The Trump administration has been stronger against the Russians than any other administration.

-He wrote that in 2014, and then Obama in October 2016 is telling Donald Trump to stop whining, and no serious person could ever think that any country could ever impact our elections in any way.
+He wrote that in 2014, and Obama in October 2016 is telling Donald Trump to stop whining, and no serious person could ever think that any country could ever impact our elections in any way.

-Looks like Obama uh was fully confident at that moment that Hillary was going to be the next president.
+Looks like Obama was fully confident at that moment that Hillary was going to be the next president.

 Well, let me tell you one thing his administration didn't do, and I think Greg will know this name.